KennyPeanuts/oyster_restoration/README.md

 # oyster_restoration
-This repository contains the files associated with the oyster restoration project in the Fortino Lab at Longwood University.
+This repository contains the backup files associated with the oyster restoration project in the Fortino Lab at Longwood University.

+The files in this repo are no longer being updated after 2024-08-05

 ## License